useful-toys/slf4j-toys/README.md

 # slf4j-toys #

-**SLF4J-TOYS is set of useful things that work with SLF4J:**
+**SLF4J-TOYS is collection of useful things for SLF4J:**
- * Consistent and predictable logger naming convention;
+ * Promote predictable logger naming convention;
- * Operation demarcation and performance measure;
- * Application resource usage;
- * Large data logged using formatted print streams;
- * Parsable message for later analysis.
+ * Adopt logger coding conventions with minimal effort;
+ * Automate analysis on paseable log messages;
+ * Measure resources with minimal effort;
+ * Generate large messages and reports as printstreams;
+ * Dump binary snapshot as outputstreams.

-## Consistent and predictable logger naming convention
+## Promote predictable logger naming convention

-*Nearly every application reuses the fully qualified class name as logger name.
-Though simple, there are several disadvantages.
-It imposes one logger per class.
-Logger names reflect strict software structure instead of self-documenting logical organization.
-It implies long string constants conventions between implementation and logger configuration.
+*Applications use the fully qualified class name as logger name.
+I prefer to call this LOGGER NAMING HELL.
+One logger per class results in thousands of loggers names.
+Those names are long and repetitive.
+They reflect your implementation structure and do not follow a self-documenting logical organization.
+They are challenging to predict by outsiders.
+Even worse, they impliy string constants conventions between your implementation and your logger configuration.
 Any refactor breaks existing logger configuration.*

-The **LoggerFactory substitute** eases the consistent and predictable logger naming convention.
+The **LoggerFactory substitute** predictable logger naming convention.
 The original `getLogger(...)` methods were preserved for compatibility.

+I suggest creating a logger hierarchy that rely  on features groups, features and operations.
+For example, instead of *com.company.application.authentication.dao.hibernate.UserDAOImpl*, one could use *authentication.persistence.user*: shorter, more intuitive and does not leak implementation details.
+The suggested hierarchy is defined purely on .
+Names are short and self describing.
+One each level, define a logger based on the parent level logger by calling `getLogger(Logger parent, String name)`.
+This protects your logging configuration against refactoring as the logger name is preserved.

 The `getLogger(Class<?> clazz, String name)` helps to fine tune loggers for specific operations or features of interest provided by your class.
 For example, you could define loggers to separately track `open()` and `close()` methods.

-For a consistent  and predictable logger convention, I suggest creating a logger hierarchy that describes features groups, features and operations.
-For example, instead of *com.company.application.authentication.dao.hibernate.UserDAOImpl*, one could use *authentication.persistence.hibernate.user*: shorter, more intuitive and does not leak implementation details.
-The suggested hierarchy is defined purely on and hierarchy of short and self describing names, instand of class hierarchy.
-One each level, define a logger based on the parent level logger by calling `getLogger(Logger logger, String name)`.
-This protects your logging configuration against refactoring as the logger name is preserved.

 ## Operation demarcation and performance measure ##